This post is devoted entirely to the eating experience here in China. It is a constant

 challenge and full of surprises (mostly good ones, thankfully).

 That scenario was to be played out dozens of times on the road to Xi’an.
-After awhile I
+After awhile I began photographing the dishes.

 Here I am enjoying my grilled whatever it was.